Shopify/polaris/src/components/Layout/README.md

 Links should be:

-- Used for secondary or persistent actions: links are for lower priority actions than buttons, or persistent actions that merchants may take at any time (e.g. a persistent Edit link).
+- Used for secondary or persistent actions: links are for lower priority actions than buttons, or persistent actions (such as an Edit link) that merchants can take at any time.
 - Clearly labeled: merchants should not need to guess where they’ll end up if they click on an action link.
 Never use “click here” as a link because it doesn’t set expectations about what’s next.
 - Similar to buttons: follow the same content guidelines as when you’re writing buttons.